 A Great Brown Butter Sauce with Sage Can Elevate ANY Meal

-The other night I prepared a pan fried chicken with roasted fall vegetable medley including butternut squash, potatoes and apples.
-The side dish was incredible and I’ve been serving it with both pork and flounder because it’s that good.
+The other night I prepared a pan fried chicken with roasted fall vegetable medley including butternut squash, potatoes and apples and finished it with a sage brown butter sauce.
+The side dish was incredible and I've been serving it with both pork and flounder because it's that good.

 The chicken is easy to prepare.
 Just season and cook over medium heat with some oil and/or butter for 6 to 7 minutes per side until cooked through.
 Transfer the chicken to a plate, loosely cover with foil to keep warm while it rests and start your pan sauce.